Isabella136/AmrPlusPlus_SNP/README.md

 Currently, pysam is difficult to install on Windows, therefore it is recommended to instead use a linux environment via command prompt to run the SNP_Verification program

 ### List of Arguments
--c: conditions for redistribution
+-a: amrplusplus; is either true or false
+-c: config file; if this argument is used, must be the first listed
 -h: help
 -i: input file
+-l: license disclaimer
 -o: output folder
--w: warranty disclaimer
+-r: conditions for redistribution

 --mt_and_wt:            true by default, used in case of insertion leading to presence of both mt and wt; if true, mark as resistant; if false, mark as susceptible
+--detailed_output:      false by default, determines whether a more detailed output will be given; can be either false, 'all', or include a list of accessions seperated by commas
+--count_matrix:         count matrix that will be updated if amrplusplus is true
+--count_matrix_final:   the file where the updated count matrix will be found if amrplusplus is true

 ## Lists of Folders in Main

-### *extracted_SNP_files* Folder
+### *data* Folder
-All SNP information extracted from `SNPInfoExtraction` (see `in-depth` branch).
+Contains all SNP information extracted from `SNPInfoExtraction` (see `in-depth` branch), the megares database, and sample input/output.

 ### *SNP_Verification_Process* and *SNP_Verification_Tools* Folder
 Contains the `SNP_Verification` program that verifies SAM files (such as the ones in the *SAM_files* folder) for resistance-conferring SNPs.